System Design Space

 Apple Push Notification Service (APNs)

-APNs use a persistent HTTP/2 connection with certificate-based or token-based authentication.
+APNs runs over a persistent HTTP/2 connection and supports certificate-based or token-based authentication.

 POST /3/device/<device_token>

-• Device Token — unique device ID (changes)
+• Device Token — the unique device token, which can change over time

 {